htlwienwest/da-vorlage-typst/README.md

 # HTL Wien West Diploma Thesis

-This is a Typst diploma thesis template for student of the HTL Wien West highschool.
-It fullfills all required specifications for the "Diplomarbeit".
+This is a Typst diploma thesis template for students of the HTL Wien West.
+It fulfils all the necessary requirements for the diploma thesis.

 ## Usage
 You can use this template in the Typst web app by clicking "Start from template" on the dashboard and searching for `htlwienwest-da`.